MaSe69/dssb/md/90_Generated/listing_python.md

 | Dictionary | create a dict in a loop| myDict[city[:1]] = city |
 | Dictionary | loop over array| for key, value in myDict.items(): |
 | Comprehension | get list elements for a condition| [city for city in myCities if "r" in city] |

+This table was generated using a dataframe.
+Find here explanations [about Python](python_about).